mozilla-mobile/focus-android/README.md

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.

-Before you attempt to make a contribution please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+Before you attempt to contribute please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 * [Guide to Contributing](https://github.com/mozilla-mobile/shared-docs/blob/main/android/CONTRIBUTING.md) (**New contributors start here!**)

-* [View current Issues](https://github.com/mozilla-mobile/focus-android/issues), [view current Pull Requests](https://github.com/mozilla-mobile/focus-android/pulls), or [file a security issue][sec issue].
+* [View Current Issues](https://github.com/mozilla-mobile/focus-android/issues), [view current Pull Requests](https://github.com/mozilla-mobile/focus-android/pulls), or [file a security issue][sec issue].

 * Opt-in to our Mailing List [firefox-focus-public@](https://mail.mozilla.org/listinfo/firefox-focus-public) to keep up to date.